 The Live Music Project was created out of a shared love for music, community, and accessible data.
 We are an all-volunteer team who love what we do, and we’d love your company!
-Join a team and get involved.
+Join a team to get involved.

 Product lead, UX designer, writer, artist and former news editor who loves organizing information.
 Passionate about collaborative creative processes, Shaya can often be found behind a camera, documenting orchestras in their natural habitat.